 - (a) The school endeavours to build close relationships with all parents and carers.
 If the school or the parents/carers are concerned about any aspect of a pupil's progress, a meeting would be organised initially with the class teacher to discuss the concerns and identify the next steps.
-Where it is identified that it would be appropriate for the child to have a Pupil Passport, parents/carers will be involved wherever possible in this process.
-Parents/carers will be invited to attend any meetings with outside agencies such as an Educational Psychologist or Speech and Language therapist with the support of the SENCO, this may be virtually due to COVD-19.
-Parents are encouraged to have regular contact with the school, through operating an open door policy, whereby parents can organise appointments to see their child's class teacher and/or the SENCO at any time during the school year, to discuss any aspect of their child's education and the SEND support being provided.
+Where it is identified that it would be appropriate for the child to have a Learning Plan, parents/carers will be involved wherever possible in this process.
+Parents/carers will be invited to attend any meetings with outside agencies such as an Educational Psychologist or Speech and Language therapist with the support of the SENCo.Parents are encouraged to have regular contact with the school, through operating an open door policy, whereby parents can organise appointments to see their child's class teacher and/or the SENCo at any time during the school year, to discuss any aspect of their child's education and the SEND support being provided.
 Should any parents have any concerns about the special educational provision within the school they should initially contact the class teacher and/or SENCo.
 Then, if they wish, they may contact the Headteacher. - (b) If the concerns remain unsolved, parents may contact the Chair of Governors and will be advised of the County guidelines.